joshuasensei/mixxx/README.md

 ## Quick Start

-To get started with Mixxx:
+To get started with Mixxx: - testing purpose

 1. For live use, [download the latest stable version][download-stable].
 2. For experimentation and testing, [download a development release][download-testing].